-Canadian labeling: Hypersensitivity to icatibant acetate or any component of the formulation.
+Canadian labeling: Additional contraindications (not in US labeling): Hypersensitivity to icatibant acetate or any component of the formulation.

-Hereditary angioedema (HAE): SubQ: 30 mg; may repeat every 6 hours if response is inadequate or symptoms recur (maximum daily dose: 90 mg).
+Hereditary angioedema: SubQ: 30 mg; may repeat every 6 hours if response is inadequate or symptoms recur (maximum dose: 90 mg/day).

-For SubQ injection only.
+SubQ: For SubQ injection only.
+Patients may self-administer upon recognition of an HAE attack.
 Inject into the abdomen over ≥30 seconds, using the 25 gauge needle provided.
 Inject 2 to 4 inches below belly button and away from any scars; do not inject into an area that is bruised, swollen, or painful.

 Store between 2°C to 25°C (36°F to 77°F); do not freeze.
 Store in original container until time of administration.

-ACE Inhibitors: Icatibant may diminish the antihypertensive effect of ACE Inhibitors.
+Angiotensin-Converting Enzyme Inhibitors: Icatibant may diminish the antihypertensive effect of Angiotensin-Converting Enzyme Inhibitors.
 Monitor therapy

 >10%: Local: Injection site reaction (97%)